 Crown Heights is split into two Census tracts, Crown Heights North and Crown Heights South.
 According to the 2010 Census, there are over 142,000 residents between the two segments.
 Interestingly, both neighborhoods had a population drop from 2000 to 2010, but that isn’t because of a lack of desirability, in fact it might be because of it.

-With both gentrification taking hold in both sections of Crown Heights, the drop in residents may be because new residents, who are wealthier than previous residents, are likely less likely to be in crowded or severely crowded living situations.
+With both gentrification taking hold in both sections of Crown Heights, the drop in residents may be because new residents, who are wealthier than previous residents, are less likely to live in crowded living situations.

 Historically three communities have called Crown Heights home: African-Americans, immigrants from the West Indies and Hasidic Jews.
 These communities add to the cultural fabric of New York City on the whole, and Crown Heights specifically.